pnp/cli-microsoft365/docs/docs/cmd/spo/site/site-classic-list.md

 !!! important
     To use this command you have to have permissions to access the tenant admin site.

+!!! important
+    This command is deprecated.
+Please use [spo site list](./site-list.md) instead.

 ## Remarks

 Using the `-t, --webTemplate` option you can specify which sites you want to retrieve.
 For example, to get sites with the `STS#0` as their web template, use `--webTemplate STS#0` as the option.